Koha-Community/kohadocs/source/acquisitions.rst

     |image833|

-Clicking the 'Uncertain Prices' button will call up a list of items with uncertain prices to quick editing.
+Clicking the 'Uncertain prices' button will call up a list of items with uncertain prices to quick editing.
 From that list, you can quickly edit the items by entering new prices and quantities.